josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 # What could I have done better?
 It's impossible for me to have known that `corePoolSize=0` would not work.
 I could have read the JavaDocs more closely and heeded their warning of avoiding `corePoolSize=0`.
-However, even if I had read that line, I don't think it would have stopped me because in my mind the usecase made sense.
+However, even if I had read that line, I don't think it would have stopped me because in my mind the use case made sense.

 What's embarrassing is that the problem is reproducible every time and 100% CPU should be pretty easy to spot.
 I should have monitored the CPU while testing it.